DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **mySqrt**: Solved the "Sqrt(x)" problem, which involves finding the square root of a non-negative integer `x` rounded down to the nearest integer.
 The solution employs a binary search approach to efficiently calculate the integer square root without using built-in exponent functions or operators.
 The algorithm has a time complexity of O(log x), making it well-suited for handling large values of `x`.
     [Problem Description: mySqrt](https://leetcode.com/problems/sqrtx/description/)
+* Day 195: 📊 Final Exam Score Calculator in Python 🎓

+  Today, I worked on a Final Exam Score Calculator using Python and Tkinter, with a strong emphasis on user interactivity, data validation, and GUI design principles.
+This project helps students calculate the required score for their final exam to pass their course, considering their current grades and weights.
+Here are the key highlights:

+  - **User Interactivity**: The calculator provides an intuitive and dynamic interface for adding multiple scores and percentages.
+Users can easily input their grades and the corresponding weights, making the experience user-friendly and practical.

+  - **Data Validation**: The system includes robust data validation to ensure that scores and percentages are within the allowed ranges (0.0 - 5.0 for scores and 0 - 100 for percentages).
+This ensures accurate calculations and prevents errors, with clear error messages guiding the user.

+  - **Dynamic Entry Management**: The project allows users to add multiple input fields dynamically, making it adaptable for different scenarios.
+The entries can be reset at any time, allowing for multiple calculations without restarting the application.

+  - **Progress Tracking**: A progress bar visually represents the total percentage of completed coursework, providing users with immediate feedback on how much weight they have already accumulated and how much is still required.

+  - **Result Display**: The program calculates the score needed on the final exam and provides motivational feedback based on the result.
+This helps users understand their current standing and what they need to achieve to pass.

+  - **Motivational Feedback**: The application offers encouraging messages based on the required final score, helping students stay motivated regardless of their current standing.
+This feature adds a personalized and supportive touch to the tool.

+  This project was a fantastic opportunity to enhance my skills in GUI programming with Tkinter, focusing on data validation, dynamic UI updates, and user experience design.
+It demonstrates how practical applications can be created using Python to solve everyday problems, such as managing academic goals effectively.